Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Discussion

+Given the radial extent of the CO disk, $\simeq 250\arcsec$ \citep{Garcia-Burillo92}, an inclination of $i\simeq83^{\circ}$ would be necessary to account for the observed vertical extent ($\simeq 30\arcsec$) of the thin disk (of $\simeq 5\arcsec \simeq 250$~pc-size) seen in projection.
 Figure~\ref{fig:bbarolo} shows the resulting simulated vertical PV plots taken at a subset of $\Delta x$ offsets along the major axis for values of the inclination $i=83^{\circ}$, $85^{\circ}$, and $88^{\circ}$.
 The PV plots derived for $i=83^{\circ}$, the largest inclination that could explain the observed thick disk as an inclined thin disk, fail to reproduce the observed pattern of the CO emission.
 The PV plots for $i=83^{\circ}$ show that the emission of the gas at the outer edges of a rotating thin disk, seen in projection at $\Delta z\sim15\arcsec-30\arcsec$, should be closer to the systemic velocity than the gas at the major axis, seen at $\Delta z\sim0\arcsec$.
 This velocity gradient is not consistent with the observations.
 Even under extreme assumptions, projection effects alone cannot account for the detected emission at $|\Delta z| \gtrsim 1$~kpc.
 This result confirms that the identified thick molecular disk is not an artifact of inclination, but represents a genuine extraplanar component.

-\cite{Swaters_1997} reached a similar conclusion regarding the inclination of the HI gas disk.
-While an inclination of $\simeq 80^{\circ}$ would be required to explain the observed HI thickness of the galaxy, a tilted disk at $<86^{\circ}$ produced a V-shaped signature in the PV plots that was more pronounced than in the observations.
+\cite{Swaters_1997} reached a similar conclusion regarding the inclination of the $\HI$ gas disk.
+While an inclination of $\simeq 80^{\circ}$ would be required to explain the observed $\HI$ thickness of the galaxy, a tilted disk at $<86^{\circ}$ produced a V-shaped signature in the PV plots that was more pronounced than in the observations.